 The joy of an upholstered couch on a covered porch

 The farmhouse was a hundred and fifty years old.
-Surrounded by a hundred and fifty acres, with drifting milk cows, a hippy chicken coop, five hounds and a rooster, the western side was covered a twenty-five foot wood porch.
-Clay-red shingles covered the incline.
+Surrounded by a hundred and fifty acres, with drifting milk cows, a hippy chicken coop, five hounds and a rooster, the western side was covered by a twenty-five foot wood porch.
+Red clay shingles covered the incline.
 Someone had left a comfortable paisley couch up against the painted stone of the exterior wall.

 June.
 Humid.
 Four o’clock.

 I was napping.
-The underside of a monster rolled in; the quiet was enormous.
+The underside of a monster rolled in.
+The quiet was enormous.
 Thunder was miles and miles away.
 Cows stopped drifting.
-The hounds twisted toward the guttural.
+Hounds twisted toward the guttural.
 Rain drifted across the pasture and onto the shingles.